SamTheMar/Strip_packing_problem/README.md

 Other solvers may also be used, but they require some tweaking of the code to be used with the Python interface.

-All SMT solutions here have been generated with ``z3``.
+All SMT solutions here have been generated using ``z3``.

 ### CP and LP
-If you want to compute the SAT solutions yourself, you need the following Python packages (in addition do the previous):
+If you want to compute the CP and LP solutions yourself, you need the following Python package (in addition to the fundamental ones):
  - ``minizinc``

 To install it: